Towards a Unified View on Visual Parameter-Efficient Transfer Learning

 There have been some pioneering works for the PETL of visual models such as AdaptFormer \citep{chen2022adaptformer} and visual prompt tuning (VPT) \citep{jia2022visual}.
 AdaptFormer is primarily proposed based on vision transformer \citep{zhai2022scaling}, representing one of the state-of-the-art large models for image-based tasks.
-The proposed adapter module directly brings from \cite{houlsby2019parameter} due to its convenience of being inserted to any models.
-Implementing with a large batch size of $1,024$ with $64$ GPUs, Adaptformer shows promising parameter-accuracy trade-off on video data.
+The proposed Adapter module directly brings from \cite{houlsby2019parameter} due to its convenience of being inserted into any model.
+Implementing with a large batch size of $1,024$ with $64$ GPUs, Adaptformer shows a promising parameter-accuracy trade-off on video data.
 However, such powerful computing resource is not realistic for the usage of edge devices.
 Meanwhile, whether the good trade-off can be maintained for small batch size remains under-explored.
 Inspired by the Prompting in NLP \citep{liu2021pre}, VPT proposes visual-prompt to fine-tune visual models for image-based tasks.
-According to the empirical results in \cite{chen2022adaptformer}, adapter modules achieves superior performance over VPT in the regimes of both self-supervised and supervised pre-training.
-Another concern of VPT is its modification to the original model parameters might affect the knowledge representation of backbone models.
-Hence, we do not continue to compare our method with VPT but comparing with the adapter on video-based downstream tasks.
+According to the empirical results in \cite{chen2022adaptformer}, Adapter modules achieve superior performance over VPT in the regimes of both self-supervised and supervised pre-training.
+Another concern of VPT is its insertion of trainable parameters to LVMs can be similar to prefix-tuning.
+Hence, we do not continue to compare our method with VPT but investigate the effect of prefix-tuning and mainly compare our proposed method with the Adapter on varied vision downstream tasks.